 12pt

 \textbf{Test case 2:} Our second example is inspired by the min-LQG problem of~\cite{salhab2015a}.
-We consider, as in the first test case, a linear dynamics and a quadratic running cost, but we modify the terminal cost to encourage each agent to end up close to one of two targets at the final time.
+As in the first test case, the dynamics are linear and the running cost function is quadratic.
+However, we modify the terminal cost to encourage each agent to end up close to one of two targets at the final time.
 More precisely, considering again a one-dimensional case, with $\xi_1, \xi_2 \in \RR$, we take

-Notice that $g$ is differentiable everywhere except at the point $\frac{1}{2}(\xi_1 + \xi_2)$, and hence the gradient of $g$ is discontinuous.
+Notice that $g$ is differentiable everywhere except at the point $\frac{1}{2}(\xi_1 + \xi_2)$, and the gradient of $g$ is discontinuous.
 Numerical results obtained using Algorithm 2 are presented in Figure~\ref{fig:ex-minlq-benchmark} for an example where the two targets are $\xi_1 = 0.25$, $\xi_2 = 0.75$, and the initial distribution is Gaussian with mean $1$.
 We recall that with this method, we learn $(y_0(\cdot), z(\cdot))$, and then $(Y_{t_n})_{n > 0}$ can be obtained by Monte-Carlo simulations, which yield the blue points.
 To assess the accuracy of our method, we compare the result with the solution obtained by a deterministic PDE method based on a finite difference scheme (red line).
-From the perspective of the coupled system~\eqref{eq:MFC-PDEsystem} of Hamilton-Jacobi-Bellman and Fokker Planck (HJB-FP system for short) characterizing the optimal solution, $Y_t$ correspond to the gradient $\partial_x u(t, X_t)$ of the adjoint function $u$, solution to the HJB equation.
+From the perspective of the coupled system~\eqref{eq:MFC-PDEsystem} of Hamilton-Jacobi-Bellman and Fokker Planck (HJB-FP system for short) characterizing the optimal solution, $Y_t$ correspond to the gradient $\nabla u(t, X_t)$ of the adjoint function $u$, solution to the HJB equation.